-To lecture and publish on performance art, teach practical workshops at art academies & universities, for professional artists as well as teachers and other interested audiences are important and equally valued parts of my practice - strategy, resource & field of interest in my work.
+To lecture and publish on performance art, to teach workshops for students, professional artists and other interested audiences, to curate are important parts of my artistic practice – informing strategies, resources & fields of interest in my work.

 With their performance-lecture "The Encyclopaedia of Performance Art" Wagner-Feigl-Forschung sketch out a complete and all encompassing catalogue of the world.